 To ensure that your system meets the requirements, you will need to obtain two approvals from your local council.

 - The first approval is to install the system.

 - The second approval is to operate the system

 After you obtain these approvals, the council will carry out regular inspections to make sure the system is working properly.
 Councils can charge inspection fees for this service.

-If you have any questions about the on-site sewerage system requirements, your local council can help, or consult the Easy Septic Guide which you can download by clicking on the link to the right.
+If you have any questions about the on-site sewerage system requirements, your local council can help, or consult The Easy Septic Guide – PDF.

-The NSW Department of Industry - Water Utilities website also includes helpful information and resources about sewage management - https://www.industry.nsw.gov.au/water/water-utilities
+The Department of Planning, Industry and Environment – Water website also includes helpful information and resources about sewage management – https://www.industry.nsw.gov.au/water/water-utilities